kkyr/go-recipe/README.md

 # go-recipe

-go-recipe is a Go library that is able to scrape recipes from websites.
+go-recipe is a Go library that scrapes recipes from websites.

 ## Installation